jason-nam/receipt-data-extractor/README.md

 # Receipt Data Extractor
-Extract receipt's information using OCR and NLP models
+Extract receipt data using OCR technology.

 ## Installation
 To install the required dependencies, use the following command: